spotify/dh-virtualenv/doc/usage.rst

    list.
 This command option allows specifying a different ``requirements.txt`` file that may include pip specific flags such as ``-i``, ``-r-`` and ``-e``.
+   You can use this flag multiple times to pass in different requirements files.

 .. option:: --setuptools